Xi Jinping meets Henry Kissinger as US seeks to unfreeze relations with China - ExBulletin

 Xi Jinping meets Henry Kissinger as US seeks to unfreeze relations with China

-Chinese President Xi Jinping extended a warm welcome to former top diplomat Henry Kissinger as the United States pursues closer ties with China.
+Chinese President Xi Jinping has extended a warm welcome to former top diplomat Henry Kissinger as the United States pursues closer ties with China, reports the BBC.

 Mr Kissinger’s surprise trip to the Chinese capital comes amid a flurry of visits from senior US officials.